 Click on thumbnails to enlarge.

 In the late 1970s, I spent a year in Israel, six months of which were in Haifa in an absorption center for new immigrants.
-Israel itself, then barely 30 years old, was still a rough-hewn country ; I was overwhelmed by its complexities, and my fears of never being able to fit into a very different culture sent me back to the U.S. Except for a brief trip in 1985, I didn’t visit the country again until October 2013.
-On this trip, I found a modern, vibrant country that still retained some of the characteristics that I remembered from when I was a young man living there.
-I was fascinated by the diversity of people and cultures that make up modern Israel; everywhere I turned, there was something that arrested my attention and called out to be photographed.
-Working in the streets, marketplaces and homes with my quiet, discreet Leica camera and black and white film, I photographed in a fluid, fast-moving reportorial style, attempting to capture slices of everyday life.
-I plan on returning to Israel in the fall of 2014 to expand on this initial work, to venture beyond Jerusalem, Tel Aviv and the Golan, where I went on this too-brief visit.
+Israel itself, then barely 30 years old, was still a rough-hewn country; I was overwhelmed by its complexities, and my fears of never being able to fit into a very different culture sent me back to the U.S. Except for a brief trip in 1985, I didn’t visit the country again until October 2013.
+On that trip, I found a modern, vibrant country that still retained some of the characteristics that I remembered from when I was a young man living there.
+Subsequently, I have returned to Israel every year to photograph, and these images are my impressions over the course of multiple trips.